vickzkater/lara-s-cms/README.md

 Next, setup environment configuration in `.env` file

+- Set `ADMIN_DIR` for set application or admin system directory name (or leave it blank if using the admin dashboard only)

+- Set `APP_URL_SITE` for set application URL that used for login with social media

 - Set `DISPLAY_SESSION` for enable/disable display session in Admin - Footer (Development Purpose)

 - Set `APP_TIMEZONE` for set timezone application, sample: UTC or Asia/Jakarta
 - Set `APP_MAINTENANCE_UNTIL` for set deadline maintenance application using format (Y, m - 1, d)
-- Set `ADMIN_DIR` for set application or admin system directory name (or leave it blank if using the admin dashboard only)

 - Set `DEFAULT_LANGUAGE` for set default language in application

 - Set `MAIL_FROM_NAME` for set sender email's name